martehvi/codepub-container-workshop/03-proxy-server/README.md

 ### Task 3.4 Update frontend to reach the internal backend containers using nginx

 As you now have learned, frontend applications are facing problems accessing container references.
-So, lets make the backends without using localhost.
+So, let's make the backends without using localhost.
 To access the two backends we will add another service, a _Proxy Server_ called nginx.

 <details>
 <summary>What is Proxy Server and nginx? 🤔</summary>